CMB2/CMB2/README.md

 	> 1. The `pw_select field` acts much like the default select field.
 However, it adds typeahead-style search allowing you to quickly make a selection from a large list
 	> 2. The `pw_multiselect` field allows you to select multiple values with typeahead-style search.
 The values can be dragged and dropped to reorder

-* [CMB Field Type: Slider](https://github.com/qmatt/cmb2-field-slider) from [mattkrupnik](https://github.com/mattkrupnik/): Adds a jQuery UI Slider field.
+* [CMB2 Field Type: Slider](https://github.com/qmatt/cmb2-field-slider) from [mattkrupnik](https://github.com/mattkrupnik/): Adds a jQuery UI Slider field.
 * [WDS CMB2 Date Range Field](https://github.com/WebDevStudios/CMB2-Date-Range-Field) from [dustyf](https://github.com/dustyf) of [WebDevStudios](https://github.com/WebDevStudios): Adds a date range field.
 * [CMB2 Remote Image Select](https://github.com/WebDevStudios/CMB2-Remote-Image-Select-Field) from [JayWood](https://github.com/JayWood) of [WebDevStudios](https://github.com/WebDevStudios): Allows users to enter a URL in a text field and select a single image for use in post meta.
 Similar to Facebook's featured image selector.
 * [CMB Field Type: Sorter](https://wordpress.org/plugins/cmb-field-type-sorter/): This plugin gives you two CMB field types based on the Sorter script.